top of page

 Opponents claim the cost of geolocation and supply chain verification will hurt farmers.
 They argue the average smallholder farmer cannot afford the necessary technology to accomplish these goals and will lose EU market opportunities.

 Supporters of EUDR advocate for sustainability and transparency in the supply chain.
-They argue that regulation is essential to ensure that farms remain deforestation-free and that supply chains are traceable and verifiable.
+They maintain that regulation is essential to ensure that farms remain deforestation-free and that supply chains are traceable and verifiable.
 Moreover, they contend that EUDR presents an opportunity to uplift smallholder farmers and their communities, countering the indifference of certain industry segments.

-At ECOSHIFT, we believe EUDR compliance presents a unique opportunity to empower smallholder cacao farmers in Thailand by building sustainable, verifiable supply chains.
+At ECOSHIFT, we believe EUDR compliance presents a unique opportunity to empower smallholder farmers by building sustainable, verifiable supply chains.
 Our mission is to re-think sustainability for these farmers and leverage technology and industry expertise to enhance quality, increase productivity, and improve their livelihoods.
 Embracing compliance enables access to market opportunities while contributing to sustainable practices.

 Helping Smallholder Cacao Farmers in Thailand Grow Sustainable Livelihoods